-Homemade soymilk yogurt is very simple to make at home with a Luvele Yogurt maker.
+Soy milk yogurt is very simple to make at home with a Luvele Yogurt maker.

-All you need is your favourite store bought soy milk, some starter culture and a thickener that meets your dietary needs.
+All you need is your favourite store bought soy milk, some dairy-free, starter culture and agar agar to thicken - be sure to choose a soy milk, with no additives or preservatives.
 I promise, once you start making your own soy yogurt at home, you’ll find yourself never wanting the overly sweetened, and far too pricey supermarket varieties again!

 Tub set consistency

 While non-dairy milks will culture and produce a sour yogurt-like taste, they won’t naturally tub-set without a little added thickener.
 I get a great, spoonable ‘yogurt’ with agar agar.
 See our previous recipe posts for nut milk yogurt or coconut yogurt thickened with gelatin for more on thickening non-dairy milk yogurt.

 Something sweet for the good bacteria.

 In traditional dairy milk yogurt, the bacteria in starter culture thrive on the sugar (lactose) content, naturally found in milk.
 The bacteria populating your soy milk must have something to feed on to allow the culturing process to take place.
 A little bit of sugar is enough to kick start fermentation.
 Don’t be afraid of this, the sugar is not for you, and it will be consumed by the hungry, healthy, bacteria.
 If your soy milk already contains sugar you don't need to add more.